mariananeves/annotation-tools/README.md

 We have evaluated all tools with regard to many criteria.
 Further, we developed a Web application for searching for the tools that best fits your needs.
-Scripts and tools' evaluation files are currently available in "new_frontend" branch of this repository.
+Scripts and tools' evaluation files are currently available in this repository.
 The Web application is currently running [here](https://annotationsaurus.herokuapp.com/).

 Please check the FAQ page in the Web application for instructions on how to request for the adition of new tools, or for changes in our evaluation of the tools.